During summer you may have noticed that the relative humidity in your home is higher than in winter.

 How to Reduce Humidity Levels at Home in Summer

 Getting your humidity at home just right can be a bit of a balancing act.
-We know high humidity levels can cause a range of issues, so it's important to keep your indoor humidity under control.
-As we’ve covered earlier, you should aim for somewhere in the middle of the EPA's recommended range of 30-50% relative humidity.
-So, how should you go about achieving this if your humidity levels are too high in summer?
+We know high humidity levels can cause a range of issues, so it’s important to keep your indoor humidity under control.
+As we’ve covered earlier, you should aim for somewhere in the middle of the EPA’s recommended range of 30-50% relative humidity.
+So, keep reading to find out how to reduce humidity in your house if it gets out of control in the summer.

 Try Opening a Window